 What drives companies towards this type of DevOps thinking?
 First of all, there are always business requirements and demand that drives the adoption of any sort of process or culture changes within companies.
 With DevOps approach the apparent benefits for business are the full adoption into the agile methodology, getting things done faster and with focused mentality on support, operations and services.
 And when these two are combined businesses want to get both as efficiently as possible.

 Despite the bar has been set high for mobile apps to be successful, there are lots of different characters, things that should be considered when adopting a DevOps approach for mobile app development and testing.
-These requirements are driven by app developers, business, and most importantly, the end users.
+These requirements are driven by app developers, business owners, and most importantly, the end-users.
 Get our free ebook to adopt DevOps and succeed in your mobile projects.

 What is Mobile DevOps?